Emergence of Apparent Horizon in Gravitational Collapse: Abstract

 \section{Abstract}

 We solve Einstein vacuum equations in a spacetime region up to the ``center'' of gravitational collapse.
 Within this region, we construct a sequence of marginally outer trapped surfaces (MOTS) with areas going to zero.
 These MOTS form a marginally outer trapped tube (apparent horizon).
-It emerges from a point and is smooth (except at that point) and spacelike.
-In the proof we employ a scale critical trapped surface formation criterion established by An and Luk and a new type of quasilinear elliptic equation is studied.
-The main conclusion of this paper proves a conjecture of Ashtekar on black hole thermodynamics.
+It emerges from a point and is smooth (except at that point).
+In the proof we employ a scale critical trapped surface formation criterion established by An and Luk and a new type of quasilinear elliptic equation is studied. {One of the main conclusions} in this paper proves a conjecture of Ashtekar on black hole thermodynamics.
 And the spacetimes constructed here could also be viewed as (non-spherically symmetric) generalizations of the well-known Vaidya spacetime.